 Our report is made solely to the Company's members, as a body, in accordance with section 13 of the Industrial and Provident Societies Act 1893 to 2018.
-Our audit work has been undertaken so that we might state to the Society's members those matters we are required to state to them in an Auditor's Report and for no other purpose.
+Our audit work has been undertaken so that we might state to the Society's members those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Society and the Society's members, as a body, for our audit work, for this report, or for the opinions we have formed.

+lan Venner

+For and on behalf of
-Ernst & Young

-Chartered Accountants and Statutory Audit Firm
+Ernst & Young Chartered Accountants and Statutory Audit Firm

 Cork